fsoubes/FilterRank/doc/DebrasFilter.md

 The filter that chooses the maximum or minimum values is called the maximum filter or the minimum filter.
 In discrete mathematical morphology, the minimum and maximum ranks play a key role since they correspond to the fundamental erosion and dilation operators[^Soi2002][^Wer1985].
 Lastly the variance filter is used to edge detection.
 Edges can be detected using the 1st (Sobel or Cany approaches[^Can1986][^Kit1983]) or 2nd deriviates(Log approach[^Mar1980]) of the grey level intensity.
 Nevertheless there's other alternatives using synthetic and real images with the variance filter[^Fab2011].
 As demonstrated here our three main filters have their own field of expertise.

-&nbsp;&nbsp; In this project we hhave to use a Web Graphics Library also called as WebGL which is a Javascript API for rendering interactive 2D and 3D grphics.
+&nbsp;&nbsp; In this project we hhave to use a Web Graphics Library also called as WebGL which is a Javascript API for rendering interactive 2D and 3D graphics.
 Without using any plug-ins this can be used within any web browser.
 WebGL is an implementation of OpenGL ES 2.0.
 WebGL Library is based on allowing GPU-accelerated usage of both physics and image processing but also effects which'll become part of the web page canvas.
 The maintainer and designer of the WebGL Library is the non-profit Khronos Group.
 The program is a mix of code writen in Javascript plus shader code written in a language called OpenGL Shading Language or (GLSL), this language is extremely similar to C++ code.
 The principle of this Library is that the code is executed on a GPU (graphics processing unit) and not CPU for ( Central processing unit).